The 9 Best Clocking-In Systems for Your Business

 No weekend or round-the-clock customer support

-ATS offers an incredible range of clocking-in machines, from extremely basic card-punching devices (a nostalgic throwback), to slightly more advanced swipe-card and fob systems.
+ATS offers an incredible range of clocking-in machines, from extremely basic card-punching devices, to slightly more advanced swipe-card and fob systems.
 At the higher-spec end of the scale, ATS provides a full range of sophisticated biometric clocking technology, including fingerprint and facial recognition devices.

-ATS integrates with a range of other clocking-in device and time tracking giants, such as Bodet, SAP, Sage, and Suprema.
-This is helped by the fact that its machines are actually sourced from competitors (such as Bodet).
+ATS integrates with a range of other clocking-in device and time-tracking giants, such as Kelio, SAP, Sage and Suprema.
+This is helped by the fact that its machines are actually sourced from competitors (such as Kelio).

 seiko tp-20